-- 1.30 Good reporting sets out how well the charity and any subsidiaries carried out their activities and the extent to which the achievements in the reporting period met the aims and objectives set by the charity for the reporting period.
-Good reporting provides a balanced view of successes and failures along with the supporting evidence and demonstrates the extent of performance and achievement against the objectives set and the lessons learned. - 1.31 The report should provide a balanced picture of a charity's progress against its objectives, including any environmental related or social objectives.
+1.45.
+The report should provide a balanced picture of a charity's progress against its objectives, including any environmental related or social objectives.
 For example, it may explain progress by reference to the indicators, milestones and benchmarks the charity uses to assess the achievement of objectives.
-Use of infographics and statistics may help communicate this information to readers. - 1.32 In reviewing achievements and performance, charities must consider the difference the charity has made.
-The explanation could refer to terms such as inputs, activities, outputs, outcomes and impacts.
+Use of infographics and statistics may help communicate this information to readers.

+1.46.
+In reviewing achievements and performance, charities must consider the difference the charity has made.
+(The explanation could refer to to terms such as inputs, activities, outputs, outcomes and impacts.)
 When explaining impact charities must consider the long-term effect of a charity's activities on both individual beneficiaries and on society as a whole.
 Charities are encouraged to develop and use impact reporting (impact, arguably, being the ultimate expression of the performance of a charity), although it is acknowledged that there may be major measurement problems associated with this in many situations.

-- 1.33 When the charity provides evidence of its achievements in the reporting period, it should include a summary of the measures or indicators used to assess performance (including in relation to environmental or social issues).
+1.47.
+When the charity provides evidence of its achievements in the reporting period, it should include a summary of the measures or indicators used to assess performance (including in relation to environmental or social issues).

 Explaining the outputs achieved by particular activities can be helpful, particularly when numerical targets have been set.
 Examples of such targets include the number of beneficiaries to be reached by a particular programme, or the number of events or interventions planned as part of an activity.
-However, information on activities, outputs, and outcomes (or impacts) should always be put in the context of how they have contributed to the achievement of the charity's aims and objectives. - 1.34 The report should comment on those significant positive and negative factors both within and outside the charity's control which have affected the achievement of its objectives and, where relevant, explain how this has affected future plans.
+However, information on activities, outputs, and outcomes (or impacts) should always be put in the context of how they have contributed to the achievement of the charity's aims and objectives.

+1.48.
+The report should comment on those significant positive and negative factors both within and outside the charity's control which have affected the achievement of its objectives and, where relevant, explain how this has affected future plans.
 These factors might include relationships with employees, service users, beneficiaries and funders and the charity's position in the wider community.